suborbital/docs/website/docs/se2/customizing-functions/custom-libraries.md

 To continue to tailor your users' experience to your product, you can create a custom library with functions and utilities designed specifically for your product.
 For example, your users will import library functions from `@acmeco/acmeco` instead of `@suborbital/suborbital`, and you'll be able to export library functions such as `acmeco.getUsers` versus the plain `suborbital.httpGet`.

 We want to help!
-Creating custom templates and libraries are an important aspect of Compute, so [send us an email](mailto:team@suborbital.dev) and we'll help you make the most out of these abilities.
+Creating custom templates and libraries are an important aspect of SE2, so [send us an email](mailto:team@suborbital.dev) and we'll help you make the most out of these abilities.

 ## Setup